Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: METHODS

 \subsection{Density Functional Theory}

 Realistic, quantitative predictions for the band structure of strained Ge are key for assessing the viability of hole-spin qubits.
 In this work, we compute the band structure using self-consistent, {\it ab initio} density functional theory (DFT), including spin-orbit interactions.
+The calculations assume periodic boundary conditions, and therefore provide information about the bulk properties of strained Ge.
+We may then take into account effects associated with the quantum well and electrostatic confinement of the dot using simpler, semi-empirical approaches, such as effective mass theory.

 The calculations are performed using the full-potential linearized augmented plane wave method (FP-LAPW), as implemented in the Wien2k package~\cite{Blaha}.
-Using the augmented plane wave plus local orbital (APW+lo) basis set~\cite{madsen2001,andersen1975,sjostedt2000}, the wavefunctions are expanded in spherical harmonics inside non-overlapping atomic spheres, with ``muffin-tin" radii $R_\mathrm{MT}$, and in plane waves for the rest of the unit cell (the interstitial region).
+Using the augmented plane wave plus local orbital (APW+lo) basis set~\cite{madsen2001,andersen1975,sjostedt2000}, the wave functions are expanded in spherical harmonics inside non-overlapping atomic spheres, with ``muffin-tin" radii $R_\mathrm{MT}$, and in plane waves for the rest of the unit cell (the interstitial region).
 In the present calculations we adopt $R_\mathrm{MT}$=0.95~{\AA } for Ge, and use 405 $\mathbf{k}$ points in the irreducible wedge of the Brillouin zone.
 For the spherical-harmonic expansion, the maximum orbital angular momentum is taken to be $l_\mathrm{max}$=10, while the plane-wave expansion in the interstitial region is extended to $k_\mathrm{max}$=9.0$/R_\mathrm{MT}$=9.47~\AA$^{-1}$, and the charge density is Fourier expanded up to $G_\mathrm{max}$=12~Ry.
 (These simulation parameters were all checked and found to yield numerical convergence.)
 Electron-electron interactions are described using the modified Becke-Johnson exchange potential + local density approximation (LDA) correlations~\cite{tran2009,becke2006}, which is known to yield accurate calculations of band gaps in semiconductors.